Sector14/acorn-electron-core/sdcard/readme.md

   basic.rom    4a7393f3a45ea309f744441c16723e2ef447a281
   os_basic.rom bad51a4666ff9e9eed19811a1eb9d4cda10e69a3

-Replay firmware newer than 8th Jan 2018 also required.
+Replay firmware newer than 25th May 2019 is recommended for full feature support.

 # Core Status